nwutils/nw-img-vue/README.md

 ## Usage:

-1. `npm install --save nw-img-vue`
+1. `npm install --save-dev nw-img-vue`
 1. In `main.js` add this:
     ```js
     import NwImg from 'nw-img-vue';